 Most smokers do not schedule a time to clean their bong, or really think about it for that matter.

 Maintenance tends to be very time-consuming.
-When your bong is filthy, holds a musty color and the taste is nothing like your quality herb, it is time, to take time to rejuvenate your bong with a thorough cleaning, even if you’re feeling lazy.
+When your bong is filthy, holds a musty color, and tastes nothing like your quality herb, it is time, to take time to rejuvenate your bong with a thorough cleaning, even if you’re feeling lazy.

 Cleaning your bong will ultimately enhance you, the users, overall experience.
 Bongs are one of the most popular ways of smoking flower.
 To truly experience this greatness you need to remember to regularly give your bong some TLC.
 Breaking your bong can be very stressful.
 Be careful while cleaning it, so you do not damage your piece!
 Here’s the complete guide you’ll need to learn how to clean a bong or water pipe.